ckormanyos/real-time-cpp/readme.md

 ### Build with VisualStudio(R) Project and CMD Batch

 To get started with the reference application on `Win*`
-  - Start Visual Studio(R) 2019 (or later)
+  - Start Visual Studio(R) 2019 (or later, Community Edition is OK)
   - Open the solution [./ref_app/ref_app.sln](./ref_app/ref_app.sln).
   - Select the desired configuration.
   - Then rebuild the entire solution.

-Note that the build in Microsoft(R) VisualStudio(R) makes heavy use of cross development using a project workspace of type _external makefile_ in order to invoke GNUmake via batch file.
-The build process runs in combination with several makefiles.
+Note that the `ref_app` build in Microsoft(R) VisualStudio(R)
+makes heavy use of cross development using a project workspace of type _External_ _Makefile_.
+The build process invokes GNUmake via batch file which subsequently runs in combination with several makefiles.

 To build any target other than Debug or Release for Win32, a cross-compiler (GNU/GCC cross compiler) is required.
 See the text below for additional details.

-GNU/GCC cross compilers running on `Win*` intended for the reference application when on VisualStudio(R) can also be found in the [ckormanyos/real-time-cpp-toolchains repository](https://github.com/ckormanyos/real-time-cpp-toolchains).
+GNU/GCC cross compilers running on `Win*` intended for the reference application on VisualStudio(R) can be found in the [ckormanyos/real-time-cpp-toolchains repository](https://github.com/ckormanyos/real-time-cpp-toolchains).
 This repository also contains detailed instructions on installing, moving and using these ported GNU/GCC compilers.

-Upon successful build, the build results, such as the HEX-files, map files, etc., will be placed in the `bin` directory.
+Upon successful completion of the build, the build results, such as the HEX-files, map files, etc., are placed in the `bin` directory.

-There is also a workspace solution for ATMEL(R) Atmel Studio(R) 7.
+There is also a workspace solution for ATMEL(R) AtmelStudio(R) 7.
 It is called [./ref_app/ref_app.atsln](./ref_app/ref_app.atsln).

 ### Build with Cross-Environment CMake